mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "I need to call you something when I introduce you."

-She flipped the tent cover and they entered a new world of blue.
-Everyone was nude and had ornately-patterned luminescent markings on their bodies as if a vascular system of light had permeated their skin.
+She opened a fissue in the wall and they entered a new world of blue.
+Everyone was nude or nearly so, and had ornately-patterned luminescent markings on their bodies as if a vascular system of light had permeated their skin.
 The dancing ones blurred into the sweet smelling smoke of a plant he hadn't encountered before, their skin filling the air with an otherworldly glow.
 And still others were in the throws of erotic ecstasy, divining the truth in each other from behind their own eyes.
 The scene was unbothered by the entrance of Setre and her capture.

 She led him through the narrow spaces between people.
-As they progressed deeper into the tent, the air became stifling thick with the odor of smoke and sweat.
-They came to the back of the tent, where a maman no more than Kip's age sat reclined in front of a tent post, smoking through a long pipe and laughing with the others around hae.
+As they progressed deeper into the yurt, the air became stifling thick with the odor of smoke and sweat.
+They came to the back, where a maman no more than Kip's age sat reclined in front of a broad post, smoking through a long pipe and laughing with the others around hae.
 Hae body was completely covered with the same blue luminescent flow tattoos the others were wearing.

 Setre whispered something in hae ear, and the maman looked Kip up and down with a mischievous smile.
-Thi motioned to him to join them on the other side of the tent wall.
+Thi motioned to him to join them on the other side of the cloth wall.
 Setre pushed him to go, and he hesitantly went.
-To his surprise, the other side wasn't the outside, but another smaller tent with soft linens across the floor.
+To his surprise, the other side wasn't the outside, but another smaller canopy with soft linens across the floor.
 He knew where this was going.

 The maman spoke to him with a charming face.